KelenHappy/Arduino_KeyCard_NFC/README.md

   You need two or more key to encrypt and decrypt.
   It is much more safe.
   Credit card, Email Encryption, SL/TLS for Secure Web Browsing, ......
+- Conclude
+  Encryption is used in so many aspects of our daily lives to ensure the security and privacy of information.
+    1. Online Communication
+    2. Secure Browsing
+    3. Wi-Fi Networks
+    4. Mobile Devices
+    5. Payments and Banking
+    6. File Storage and Cloud Services
+    7. Software and App Security
+    8. VPN (Virtual Private Network)
+    9. Email Security
+    10. Healthcare Information
+    11. Internet of Things (IoT) Devices
+    12. Online Gaming
 # 3.Code
 ## Find Your Board
 ### CAREFUL !!!
 Find your board on your Arduino chip